 Protocol - What you must do Guidance - How you should do it 5.
 You are saying this family has problems.
 Can you tell me how the agency will know when the problem is solved?
 Talking with the reporter about the goal for contacting child welfare can also be initiated using scaling questions.
-The Intake county child welfare worker can ask the reporter to rate the seriousness of the situation through a scaling question around safety.
+The Intake child welfare worker can ask the reporter to rate the seriousness of the situation through a scaling question around safety.
 For example, "On a scale of 0 to 10, with 0 meaning you are certain the child will be abused again, and you believe the agency should act immediately, and with 10 meaning the problems are solved, where would you rate the seriousness of this situation?"
-Following this question, the Intake county child welfare worker can then ask follow- up questions such as, "You rated the situation a 3.
+Following this question, the Intake child welfare worker can then ask follow- up questions such as, "You rated the situation a 3.
 What makes you a 3?
 What can be done to increase the situation to a 4?"
 The use of scaling questions gives information about immediate progress as compared to complete resolution.
-The county child welfare worker must check NC FAST services history and/or county agency records to determine if the case participants (family or child) has been reported/known to the agency previously.
-The county child welfare worker must NOT check the Central Registry/Responsible Individuals List or contact another community agency to make a screening decision.
-Questions from a safety-oriented approach may be unexpected, causing the reporter to need more time to think critically about the situation and the Intake county child welfare worker to be able to explain questions.
+Questions from a safety-oriented approach may be unexpected, causing the reporter to need more time to think critically about the situation and the Intake child welfare worker to be able to explain questions.
 Some reporters will be open to engaging in a discussion regarding safety and others will not because they feel they have done their job by notifying the county child welfare services agency.
-Exception questions, eliciting strengths, and goal-oriented questions cause the reporter to think about the family's situation and emphasizes that child safety and protection is a community issue that calls for collective responsibility.
+Exception questions, eliciting strengths, and goal-oriented questions cause the reporter to think about the family's situation and emphasize that child safety and protection is a community issue that calls for collective responsibility.